*This article was originally posted on Prohealth

 - I remind myself that it’s OK to be down.
 We all have bad days.
 The bad days are necessary to appreciate the good days.
 They are also necessary to help us work through things.
 If we were always positive and feeling happy we’d think we owned the world.
 We’d likely never get anything done because we’d never see the downside of anything.
 It’s OK to just accept what is.
 Therefore, it’s important that on the bad days we stop and think about why we feel the way we do, accept those feelings, and work through them.

 - I remind myself to forgive.
 Forgiveness is important, not just forgiving others but forgiving yourself.
 One of my greatest flaws is my ability to hold a grudge.
 I don’t just hold grudges against others, I hold them against myself.
 I think and rethink things, trying to figure out how and where I went wrong and what I should have done differently.
 Why?
 It does me no good and leaves me in a perpetual state of guilt and chances are that my actions affected no one negatively (chances are that no one else even noticed my error).
 So, I have to remind myself to forgive myself.

 - I remind myself to be thankful.
 One of the best ways to increase happiness is through gratefulness.
 It’s so easy to get caught up in what we don’t have and what we wish we had, that we forget to be thankful for what we DO have.
 Health is such a big thing that when it’s failing or gone it’s easy to think that we have nothing left.
 Health is a big thing and it affects so many aspects of our lives, but without health we do still have much.
 It’s important to take the time each day to look around and be thankful for what we do have, for those who love us, for the homes we live in, for our family, and even for a beautiful sunset.

-There is so much in this world to be thankful for.
+There is so much in this world to be thankful for, take time each day to focus on gratitude.
 Click To Tweet